skcho/debug-mode/TUTORIAL.md

   DM.add "hobby" (fun _ -> DM.short d.hobby)
   ```

-  adds an option with the name `"hobby"`, and if the option is selected,
+  adds an option with the name `"hobby"`, and if the option is
-  `DM.short d.hobby` is traversed as the next query.
+  selected, `DM.short d.hobby` is traversed as the next query.

 * `DM.final` finalizes the set of options and makes a query.

 To conclude, we added two options to print each fields of the record
-and `DM.run` started an interactive shell for you to select one of the
+and `DM.run` started an interactive shell for us to select one of the
 options.

-If we enter `^`, it pops the `STACK`, so it goes back to the previous state,
+If we enter `^`, it pops the `STACK`, so it goes back to the previous
-before entering the `1` command.
-One more `^` exits the debug mode.
+state, before entering the `1` command.
+One more `^` exits the debug
+mode.

 ### TIP: string command

-Basically, commands are natural numbers assigned from zero automatically.
-On the other hand, you can specify string commands using the
+Basically, commands are natural numbers assigned from zero
+automatically.
+On the other hand, we can specify string commands
-parentheses, `[` and `]`, in option names, as following.
+using the parentheses, `[` and `]`, in option names, as following.

 ```ocaml
 let gen_query d =